prideout/parg/README.md

     - add klein to mesh.c
     - see img/wallpaper.png
     - pnglite
-- window.c
-    - add auto-quit and screenshot flags
-    - does travis have a GPU?
 - offload the buffer in emscripten builds
 - gles3 branch: core profile + webgl2 (USE_WEBGL2 exists in emscripten)
 - fluid